santiagosan93/kiwi_challenge/README.md

 This app was coded in RoR Trying to make the least ammount of Database querys as possible.

-It has one model: Devices
+It has one model: Device

 the instance variables you'll get to see are the following. id, device_serial_number, device_type, device_status